matt-fonto/concepts/technical_interview/data_structures.md

 - Nodes linked by pointers
   - Each node stores a value + a reference to the next (and sometimes the previous)
 - Variants:

   - Singly linked list -> nodes point forward
+    - When we get to `null`, linked list ended
   - Doubly linked list -> nodes point forward and backward
   - Circular linked list -> last node connects back to head

+- Linear, but dynamic data structure

 ```js
 class Node {